drzhelnov/drzhelnov.github.io/usmle.md

 Many of us IMGs know how good UWorld is for USMLE prep.
 In fact, UWorld is a triumph of contemporary evidence-based education.
 That said, it is rather costly, so a cheaper alternative seems appealing.

-I constructed the table below from both recent and outdated syllabi from several U.S. medical schools that I could find with Google in May 2021.
+My idea was to take existing curricula of various (preferably fewer and higher-rated) U.S. medical schools and devise a fixed-term self-learning schedule with a list of required readings for each week (in no particular order within weeks).
+So I have constructed the table below from both recent and outdated syllabi that I could find with Google in May 2021.
 Sorry for any links that might get broken with time.
 Consider replacing unavailable readings with similar ones at hand.
 [View this page on GitHub](https://github.com/drzhelnov/drzhelnov.github.io/blob/master/usmle.md) to create a custom copy.
 Feedback is always welcome via [GitHub](https://github.com/pvzhelnov) or [Twitter](https://twitter.com/drzhelnov).
 Enjoy!

 -----